Alaska Shasta Daisy

 Prune plants as needed to encourage growth.
 If you have trouble keeping up with your pruners, check out our locally hand-made leather pruner holster here.

-Lastly, enjoy your plants and your time in the garden!
+Lastly, enjoy your Alaska Shasta Daisy and your time in the garden!